19hours/sg-statutes/Acts/Medical (Therapy, Education and Research) Act.md

 ### Person may authorise post-mortem examination

-13\.—(1) Any person of sound mind and 18 years of age or above may either in writing at any time or orally in the presence of two or more witnesses during his last illness authorise the post-mortem examination of his body for the purpose of establishing or confirming the cause of death or of investigating the existence or nature of abnormal conditions.
+13\.—(1) Any person who is not mentally disordered and who is 18 years of age or above may either in writing at any time or orally in the presence of two or more witnesses during his last illness authorise the post-mortem examination of his body for the purpose of establishing or confirming the cause of death or of investigating the existence or nature of abnormal conditions.

+[4/2010 wef 17/02/2010]

 (2) Such authority shall be effective upon the death of that person.